For the latest update on the EpiPen shortage in Canada, see Allergic Living’s article here.

-Canada’s health regulator is advising Canadians to retain and use expired EpiPen auto-injectors should they or a family member experience a severe allergic reaction during a period of supply shortage of the life-saving devices.
+Canada’s health regulator is advising Canadians to keep and use expired EpiPen auto-injectors in case they or a family member experience a severe allergic reaction during a period of supply shortage of the life-saving devices.

-Pfizer Canada on January 11 announced a temporary shortage of 0.3 mg auto-injectors for older children and adults, stating that there is a limited supply of auto-injectors available with distributors and pharmacies.
-The company says it expects additional inventory in February, “which will be placed under allocation and we will continue to manage supply carefully.”
+Pfizer Canada on January 11, 2018 announced a temporary shortage of 0.3 mg auto-injectors for older children and adults.
+The company says there is a limited supply of auto-injectors available with distributors and pharmacies.
+Pfizer Canada expects additional inventory in February 2018, “which will be placed under allocation and we will continue to manage supply carefully.”

 The supply shortage is anticipated to be resolved by early March, said Rebecca Purdy, a media spokesperson for Health Canada.
 Pfizer Canada distributes the EpiPen in Canada, and obtains the devices through the U.S. distributor Mylan Specialty.